AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.

 "To make the profession of ever-increasing service to society."

-Fellowship in this category is granted to architects who have made notable contributions to the public through alternative careers or volunteer work with organizations not directly connected to the built environment.
+Fellowship in this object is granted to architects who have made notable contributions to the public through alternative careers or volunteer work with organizations not directly connected to the built environment.
 Achievements may also be of a kind that transcends the other categories for advancement to serve society or humanity in a unique and important manner.